The Responsibilities of an Aircraft Dispatcher

 While it may seem that working in the airline industry can be stressful, the Federal Aviation Administration has put guidelines in place to prevent employees such as dispatchers from becoming overworked.
 For example, dispatchers may only work 10 hours per shift.
 This could create the opportunity for flexibility, such as working four 10-hour shifts and getting three days off.

 These people also get a chance to work with a variety of people, such as top airline management, maintenance crews and the fuel department.
 A day on the job is sure to be filled with action and important decision-making.
-If you are interested in a career as an aircraft dispatcher, knowing a little bit more about the job’s requirements is a good place to start.
+Our dispatcher school in Florida is one of the oldest schools in the world for this career.
+Learn more about how you can get your aircraft dispatcher license with us.